 Credit Bureaus

-The credit bureau is the first place your potential creditors and employers will check.
-A positive, up-to-date credit file is your responsibilty, not that of the credit bureau.
+Credit bureaus are the first place your potential creditors and employers will check.
+A positive, up-to-date credit file is your responsibilty, not that of a credit bureau.
 You create your credit file, it is not something that happens automatically.
 You have more control over your file than you may think.

 All credit bureaus are governed by the Fair Credit Reporting Act passed by Congress.
 With the creation of new laws, the credit power is now in your corner.
 All credit bureaus, by law, must give you a complete, accurate report of everything, including your credit history and a list of every potential creditor and employer who has been given information from you file within the last year.